CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Dropbox.md

 ---

-### Migrating to Microsoft 0365 Section.
+### Migrating to Microsoft 0365 Section

-Microsoft is the destination for Microsoft as the destination refer to to the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">0365 Tenant Endpoint Configuration</a>
+For Microsoft as the destination refer to to the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">0365 Tenant Endpoint Configuration</a>

 Enter the users full email address within the Export Name field.
 If this has already been created please use the Office 365 users you will need to enter their username.